knightedcodemonkey/duel/README.md

 }
 ```

-You can create a build for the project defined by the above configuration, **and also a separate dual CJS build** by defining the following npm run script in your `package.json`:
+You can create an ES module build for the project defined by the above configuration, **and also a dual CJS build** by defining the following npm run script in your `package.json`:

 ```json
 "scripts": {